 Madonna di Campiglio resort guide

 Known as the Pearl of the Dolomites, Madonna di Campiglio, is one of Italy's premier ski resorts.
-Lesser known to British skiers, the village is exclusive yet unpretentious and sits at an altitude of 1550 meters.
+Lesser known to British skiers, the village is exclusive yet unpretentious and sits at an altitude of 1550 metres.

 Known as the Pearl of the Dolomites, Madonna di Campiglio (Campiglio to the locals), is one of Italy's premier ski resorts.
-Lesser known to British skiers, the village is an exclusive yet unpretentious resort, nestling at an altitude of 1550 meters in the valley between the Brenta Dolomites and the glaciers of Adamello and Presanella.
+Lesser known to British skiers, the village is an exclusive yet unpretentious resort, nestling at an altitude of 1550 metres in the valley between the Brenta Dolomites and the glaciers of Adamello and Presanella.
 It enjoys both a good snow and sun record and with its differing terrains works well for skiers of all levels.
 The village, set in the Val Rendena, is the main point of access to the Brenta Dolomites and is linked to the pistes in Pinzolo, Folgarida and Marilleva, and is a regular host to World Cup Alpine events and snowboarding races.
 Being an UNESCO World Heritage Site, the Dolomites are one of the most beautiful mountain ranges in which to ski.

 Resort facts and figures

 Vertical drop: 1000m

 Ski areas: Cinque Laghi, Pradalago and Monte Spinale/Grosté – all linked at resort level.

 Pistes: 150kms, 12 acres of snow park and 40km of Nordic skiing

 Best for: Beginners and Intermediates with a limited terrain for truly advanced skiers.
 Fantastic for families.